arunravi728/Papyrus/content/The Little Book of Common Sense Investing.md

 * The costs of financial intermediation are very high.
 Make sure your costs are very low.
 * Over the long term, compounding returns are overwhelmed by compounding costs.
 * Investment return = Return - Tax - Investment Costs - Inflation ----> Minimize your costs.

+ >
+ > The winning formula for success in investing is owning the entire stock market through an index fund, and then doing nothing.
+Just stay the course.

+Warren Buffet's four E's of investing - *The greatest Enemies of the Equity investor are Expenses and Emotions*.